Quesovamos2662/WRO2026_FE_Go-Cheese/t-photos/README.md

 ## ❀ About This Folder ────୨ৎ────────୨ৎ────

-The `t-photos/` folder stores the main images used to present the Go!Cheese team.
+The `t-photos/` folder contains the photographic documentation used to present the Go!Cheese team.

-While the rest of the repository focuses on mechanics, sensors, software, testing, wiring, and engineering decisions, this folder documents the people who worked behind the robot.
+While the technical folders document Cheese's mechanical design, electronics, software, testing, and engineering development, this folder presents the people behind that work.

-These photos are mainly used in:

-- the main README,
-- the Meet the Team section,
-- team identity documentation,
-- and project presentation materials.
+The photographs are used throughout the repository to support team identity, project presentation, and the **Meet the Team** documentation.

 ---